projectceladon/celadon-documentation/source/getting_started/install-run.rst

 On a refresh of the 7th generation |NUC| model (i.e. `Dawson Canyon <https://ark.intel.com/products/codename/126293/Dawson-Canyon>`_), if you have ever installed |C| on the |NUC| system, you can install |C| on it with `Intel Platform Flash Tool Lite <https://01.org/node/2463>`_ using Android fastboot protocol.
 Proceed with the instructions on the :ref:`install-using-pft` section to install |C| using |PFT|.

 Save any modified configuration before rebooting the system, and press **F10** to enter the Boot Menu.
-Plug the USB flash drive with Kernel Flinger executables on it to any USB port, and select **UEFI: Built-in EFI Shell** to boot the NUC.
+Plug the USB flash drive with kernelflinger executables on it to any USB port, and select **UEFI: Built-in EFI Shell** to boot the NUC.
 After counting down, the UEFI Shell runs the ``startup.nsh`` script on the USB flash drive, and installs the Celadon images automatically.

 .. figure:: images/select_uefi_shell.jpg
     :align: center